-Flows and frequencies in the table pertain to the HCP pumping scenario, with current (2014) levels of authorized groundwater withdrawals and after implementation of the set of HCP conservation measures (described in Section 6.2, Minimization and Mitigation Measures) but without DO mitigation measures and benefits of the City's HCP activities.
+Flows and frequencies in the table pertain to the HCP pumping scenario, with current (2014) levels of authorized groundwater withdrawals and after implementation of the set of HCP conservation measures (described in Section 6.2, Minimization and Mitigation Measures) but without the benefits of the mitigation measures (DO augmentation) or the COA's planned HCP activities (re-aeration).
 Additional explanation is in Appendix J.